 Address: Kaiserswerther Str.
 380, 40474 Düsseldorf, Germany

-The Aquazoo Löbbecke Museum Dusseldorf is a zoo and museum located in Kaiserswerther Str.
-380, 40474 Düsseldorf, Germany.
-The museum occupies roughly a landscape of six thousand eight hundred square meters.
+The Aquazoo Löbbecke Museum Dusseldorf is a zoo and museum that occupies roughly a landscape of six thousand eight hundred square meters.

-The museum was opened in the year 1987, then known as Löbbecke-Museum + Aquazoo.
-As at the year 2018, there were around five hundred and sixty species of animals exhibited in the aquarium, terrarium, and tropical hall.
+The museum was opened in 1987, then known as Löbbecke-Museum + Aquazoo.
+As of the year 2018, there were around five hundred and sixty species of animals exhibited in the aquarium, terrarium, and tropical hall.

 These can be found in the twenty-five themed rooms of the museum.
 Other exhibits include a collection of one thousand five hundred history exhibits, interactive stations, and models.
 The origin of the museum could be traced back to two sources.

 The museum came up three years after Theodor’s death in 1904, completely named after him.
 The second source speaks of the integration that occurred between the museum and the Dusseldorf Zoo, which occurred in the year 1930.
-The Dusseldorf zoo had long been in existence even before the creation of the museum.
+The Dusseldorf Zoo had long existed, even before the museum’s creation.

 Museum for European Garden Art

 The Museum for European Garden Art is an art museum spread over two thousand square meters.
 The museum focuses on displaying a collection of exhibits that portray the arts of medieval Europe.
 These arts are coupled with natural beauty in neatly trimmed and delicately carved natural life forms like plants, flowers, etc.

 Exhibits in the museum comprise beautiful paintings, stunning graphics, and sculptures of varying sizes and forms.
 They are also displayed as exhibits of literature, including interesting books, poetry, and models that detail the history and profile of the garden art.